Teck Resources Ltd (TECK) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 4.54% over the past month.
-This has was narrower than the Basic Materials sector's loss of 4.58% and lagged the S&P 500's loss of 3.91% in that time.
+Heading into today, shares of the company had lost 8.54% over the past month, lagging the Basic Materials sector's loss of 3.08% and the S&P 500's loss of 4.07% in that time.

-Teck Resources Ltd will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Teck Resources Ltd to post earnings of $1.13 per share.
-This would mark a year-over-year decline of 51.71%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.73 billion, down 31.2% from the year-ago period.
+Investors will be hoping for strength from Teck Resources Ltd as it approaches its next earnings release.
+The company is expected to report EPS of $1.26, down 46.15% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.71 billion, down 31.71% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.35 per share and revenue of $11.28 billion, which would represent changes of -37.77% and -21.66%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.58 per share and revenue of $11.21 billion.
+These totals would mark changes of -34.48% and -22.18%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Teck Resources Ltd. Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Teck Resources Ltd should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.16% lower within the past month.
-Teck Resources Ltd is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate has moved 7.8% higher within the past month.
+Teck Resources Ltd is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Teck Resources Ltd has a Forward P/E ratio of 9.63 right now.
-For comparison, its industry has an average Forward P/E of 10.27, which means Teck Resources Ltd is trading at a discount to the group.
+Investors should also note Teck Resources Ltd's current valuation metrics, including its Forward P/E ratio of 8.58.
+This represents a discount compared to its industry's average Forward P/E of 10.16.

-Also, we should mention that TECK has a PEG ratio of 1.62.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Mining - Miscellaneous stocks are, on average, holding a PEG ratio of 2.06 based on yesterday's closing prices.
+It is also worth noting that TECK currently has a PEG ratio of 1.44.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Mining - Miscellaneous was holding an average PEG ratio of 1.61 at yesterday's closing price.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 109, putting it in the top 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 99, which puts it in the top 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report